One of the most popular Apple Watch faces is the GMT (Greenwich Mean Time) which displays both a 24-hour and a 12-hour timescale.

 Tap on the watch face and then use the crown to select the time zone.

-Essentially, you have to use the crown to select the time zone, then tap the check mark.
+Essentially, you have to use the crown to select the time zone, then tap the checkmark.

 What is the purpose of the Red pointer on the GMT Watch face?

 This has been put in place to show the time relevant for the outer 24-hour dial for the secondary location that you have chosen.

 It tells you the time based on a 24-hour clock.
 If you examine the red outer band, you will see the time.

-If you change the location of your secondary city by using your digital crown, you will find the red pointer move to a new position indicating the time in that location.
+If you change your secondary city’s location using your digital crown, you will find the red pointer moves to a new position indicating the time in that location.

 What are the complications that you can add to the GMT Watch face?

 Some of these complications depend upon the Apple Watch model that you are using.
-For example, ECG complication will not be available in all regions.
+For example, ECG complications will not be available in all regions.

-What are your favorite Apple Watch faces and which complications do you regularly use on your watch face?
+What are your favorite Apple Watch faces, and which complications do you regularly use on your watch face?